-We’ve held our first ever ‘Test Drive a Guide Dog’ workshop in Western Australia, for youngsters who may be considering a Guide Dog when they’re a bit older.
+We’ve held our first ever ‘Test Drive a Guide Dog’ workshop in Western Australia, for young adults who may be considering a Guide Dog when they’re a bit older.

 Guide Dogs – opening up opportunities

-Three mobility instructors led the workshop.
+Three Guide Dog Mobility Instructors led the workshop.
 Topics such as grooming, dog psychology, and ownership responsibilities were all covered.
 The teenagers learnt commands such as ‘sit’, ‘stay’ and ‘heel’ and were able to walk them in their harnesses.

 A grant funded the workshop from the Department of Education’s Non-Government Centre Support Fund.
 The award of this grant enhances VisAbility’s commitment to providing better information opportunities.

 A Guide Dog would give me greater independence and lead to a social life which matched my older sister’s.
 It would mean I could easily catch up with friends, plus it would be a great companion.Tegan Reder